Overview

 What’s include

-- Your stander meals (Breakfast, Lunch and Dinner) during the trekking.
+- 3 meals a day During the trek (Breakfast, Lunch and Dinner)

 - Domestic Flight Ticket ( Kathmandu- Lukla- Kathmandu )